Test Id : MDSMF

 Ordering Guidance

-This test uses targeted myelodysplastic syndrome (MDS) fluorescence in situ hybridization (FISH) probes to evaluate specific abnormalities or abnormalities identified in the diagnostic sample.
-The FISH probes to be analyzed must be specified on the request, otherwise test processing may be delayed in order to determine the intended analysis.
-If specific probes are not included with this test order, the test may be canceled and automatically reordered by the laboratory as MDSDF / Myelodysplastic Syndrome (MDS), Diagnostic FISH, Varies.
+This test is intended for instances when limited myelodysplastic syndrome (MDS) fluorescence in situ hybridization (FISH) probes are needed based on specific abnormalities or abnormalities identified in the diagnostic sample.
+The FISH probes to be analyzed must be specified on the ordering request.
+If targeted FISH probes are not included with this test order, test processing will be delayed and the test may be canceled and automatically reordered by the laboratory as MDSDF / Myelodysplastic Syndrome (MDS), Diagnostic FISH, Varies.

 Shipping Instructions